Electromagnetic radiation is radiation consisting of electromagnetic waves that Tavel at the speed of light.

-The surface layer of the Sun.
+The photosphere is the surface layered the Sun.

-- Solar flares can result in shimmering curtains of green and/ or red light in the Earths polar regions called auroras
+Solar flares can result in shimmering curtains of green and/or red light in the Earth's polar regions called auroras

 Importance of the Sun

-- The solar energy from the Sun drives most processes on Earth that support our daily activities
+The solar energy from the Sun drives most processes on Earth that support our daily activities.

-- Earth's surface absorbs most of the visible light and emits infrared radiation to the atmosphere
+Earth's surface absorbs most of the visible light and emits infrared radiation to the atmosphere.

-- The process of reflecting and absorbing energy warms Earth's surface
+The process of reflecting and absorbing energy warms Earth's surface.

 Hertzsprung-Russell (H-R) diagram